1. Previous: Table of Contents

 Error

-Once you put something in this bucket, you can never replace it!
+Once we put something in this bucket, we can never replace it!

-Declaring your variables with val is a great way to make sure that you don’t accidentally change something that shouldn’t change.
-In fact, it’s a great idea to always start with val, and only switch to var when you absolutely need to.
+Declaring a variable with val is a great way to make sure that we don’t accidentally change something that shouldn’t change.
+In fact, it’s a great idea to always start with val, and only switch to var when needed.

 Naming Variables

 Sometimes you need more than one word for a variable’s identifier.
-In Kotlin, it’s customary to start the first word lowercased, and then capitalize the remaining words, like this:
+In Kotlin, it’s customary to start the first word in lowercase, and then capitalize the remaining words, like this.

 var radiusOfTheCircle = 5.2

-Now that you’ve got down the basics for declaring and assigning variables, we can start assigning more than just simple numbers - we can start assigning more complex calculations, such as our circumference equation!
+Now that we’ve got down the basics of declaring and assigning variables, we can start assigning more than just simple numbers—we can start assigning more complex calculations, like the circumference equation!
 Let’s dive into expressions!

 Expressions and Statements in Kotlin